gitforwork2/gitforwork.github.io/about.md

  ---

- "First of all thank you for a detailed information on how to file G-639 form.
+ "First of all thank you for a detailed information on how to file G 639 form.
 I am in the same situation where most of us are, where employer is not going to give the I-140 copy and I am planning to change my employer from being a consultant to Full Time and The Full time company asked for I-140 copy.
 Appreciate the service of your site, it helps a lot of people like me."
  - Prakash